pyth-network/pyth-crosschain/target_chains/aptos/cli/README.md

 `seed` can be any random string that is used for determining a specific contract address based on the seed value and the signer address.

-You can manually specify the address of wormhole and deployer contracts too.
+You can manually specify the address of wormhole and deployer contracts with `--wormhole` and `--deployer` flags.
 This requires the addresses to be empty in the `Move.toml` file for the pyth package:

 ```toml